San Marcos Growers LogoSan Marcos Growers

 The cultivar 'Berzerkeley' was a chance seedling found growing at Monterey Bay Nursery between stock plants of Salvia microphylla 'UCB' and Salvia microphylla var. grahamii and was introduced by them in 1997.
 This selection has long been considered to be one of the best of the Salvia microphylla cultivars with bright pink flowers similar to its likely parent Salvia microphylla 'UCB' but with slightly smaller flowers and compact form that likely came from its other parent.
 We have continually grown this great plant since 2001.

-This information about Salvia microphylla 'Berzerkeley' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Salvia microphylla 'Berzerkeley' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]